yvelikova/axway-open-docs/content/en/docs/apigtw_devguide/selectors.md

 ## Example selector expressions

-The [Develop Policy](/docs/apigw_poldev/general_selector/) guide includes some examples of selector expressions.
+For an explanation of selector syntax and some examples of selector expressions, see [Select configuration values at runtime](/docs/apigw_poldev/general_selector/).
 The following lists some more complex examples.

-**Selector expression**\
+### KPS with multiple read keys

 ```
 ${kps.matrix.row.column}